ETIMC/Report/typst/sections/Sprint 5.typ

 ) <fig:finalpcbs>

 == Testing
+The testers would then have to say which of the new instruments, they would like to play, whereafter a team member, would configure Live, so that their controller was assigned to the correct MIDI channel.
+This was an imperfect solution but successfully resulted in the new instruments being tested.

 The last round of user testing was conducted at Rosengårdskolen and involved six individual participants from the 5th grade.
 Three had participated in the test during Sprint 4.
 Each session lasted approximately twelve minutes.

 During the test, two functional controllers were presented alongside paper detailing extra instruments that could be played, but were not configured to NFC cards (@fig:sprint5setup).
 This allowed for two participants to be present in the room at the same time.
 Furthermore, it raised the opportunity of testing the proposed idea of a collaborative experience, enhancing the user experience.
 The test employed Think Aloud methodology and unstructured interviews.